-These are two of my absolute favorites (and it’s really not that hard to see why).
+These are two of my absolute favorites for YouTube content ideas (and it’s really not that hard to see why).

 Let’s look at Disney.
 Naturally, they have videos dedicated to their various movies and new releases (and even related subjects like drawing tutorials for anyone interested in the art of animation).

 But one of their most innovative Playlists is called “As Told By Emoji.”
 In it, Disney takes classic movies and retells them in Emoji form.
 This is an exceptional idea for 2020 since so many people use Emojis.

 Similarly, LEGO has a playlist on their channel dedicated to Animation Cartoons for Kids, where it puts together stories featuring LEGO characters.
 Additionally, it features famous movie retellings using all your favorite LEGOs.

 What’s really cool about both of these content ideas – besides the obvious art it takes to create both – is that they’re putting new spins on classic tales.